manimino/ducks/ducks/concurrent/how_it_works.md

 This allows patterns like:
 ```
-cfb = ConcurrentFilterBox(...)
+cfb = ConcurrentDex(...)
 with cfb.write_lock()
     for item in a_million_items:
-        cfb.box.add(item)  # cfb.box is the underlying FilterBox.
+        cfb.box.add(item)  # cfb.box is the underlying Dex.
 ```
 which are faster than calling `cfb.add()` many times.

 ### Reasons to trust it

 Concurrency bugs are notoriously tricky to find.
-ConcurrentFilterBox is unlikely to have them because:
+ConcurrentDex is unlikely to have them because:
  - It uses a very simple, coarse-grained concurrency that locks the whole object for every read and write
  - It's built on a widely-used lock library
- - There are concurrent operation tests that succeed on ConcurrentFilterBox and fail on FilterBox, proving the locks are working properly (see `tests/concurrent`).
+ - There are concurrent operation tests that succeed on ConcurrentDex and fail on Dex, proving the locks are working properly (see `tests/concurrent`).